Christmas markets in and around the Cotswolds

 ROYAL LEAMINGTON SPA

-Enjoy the Christmas market with over 60 attractive stalls brimming with goodies, unusual gifts, and artisan food and drink.
+Enjoy the Christmas market every Sunday between the 21st November and the 19th December with over 60 attractive stalls brimming with goodies, unusual gifts, and artisan food and drink.
 There’s a strong emphasis on local, British and artisan among the traders, along with kids’ activities, live entertainment.

 Great Malvern Christmas Arts and Food Market takes place on Saturday, November 27, 10am-6.30pm.
 The Arts Market will take place in the Priory Grounds, and the Foods and Drink Market will be in Abbey Road.